Free shipping in Europe for orders over 35 €

 Paper: Playing Card Board 320 gr/m²

-Barre des Écrins, Chemin des Révoires, Dom, Drei Zinnen, Finsteraarhorn, Grande Casse, Grand Combin, Grauspitz, Grimming, Grintovec, Grosse Kinigat, Grossglockner, Hochfrottspitze, Hochkönig, Hochvogel, Hoher Dachstein, Jungfrau, La Saulire, Matterhorn, Mont Blanc, Monte Viso, Ortler, Piz Bernina, Piz Palü, Tödi, Triglav, Tschingelhörner, Watzmann, Wilder Kaiser, Wildspitze, Zuckerhütl und Zugspitze.
+Barre des Écrins, Chemin des Révoires, Dom, Drei Zinnen, Finsteraarhorn, Grande Casse, Grauspitz, Grimming, Grintovec, Grossglockner, Hochfrottspitze, Hochkönig, Hochvogel, Hoher Dachstein, Kitzsteinhorn, La Meije, Matterhorn, Mont Blanc, Monte Viso, Ortler, Peitlerkofel, Piz Bernina, Piz Palü, Tödi, Triglav, Tschingelhörner, Watzmann, Wilder Kaiser, Wildspitze, Zuckerhütl und Zugspitze.

 The prominence of the summit characterizes the height of a mountain or hill's summit by the vertical distance between it and the lowest contour line encircling it but containing no higher summit within it.